What Is Identity Threat Detection Response (ITDR)?

 ITDR Preventative Controls

-ITDR preventative controls discover and remediate identity vulnerabilities before threat actors attempt to exploit them.
+ITDR preventative controls discover, prioritise, and often automatically remediate identity vulnerabilities before threat actors attempt to exploit them.

-Much like traditional vulnerability and risk management programs, the discovery capabilities of ITDR enable organisations to inventory the risks of their identity “assets”.
+Much like traditional vulnerability and risk management programmes, the discovery capabilities of ITDR enable organisations to see and inventory the risks of their identity “assets”.
 The most effective ITDR solutions deliver automated, continuous, and comprehensive identity discovery, including visibility into unmanaged, misconfigured, and exposed privileged accounts.

-This visibility enables effective IT and Infosec decision-making to mitigate these risks in the large, multi-phased deployments of disparate identity management systems, such as IGA, PAM, MFA, SSO, and others.
+This visibility enables effective IT and Infosec decision-making to mitigate these risks, further leveraging systems such as IGA, PAM, MFA, SSO, and others.
 In fact, we’ve known that continuous scanning for issues is required to effectively manage any complex system, and identity management is no exception.

 ITDR Detective Controls

-ITDR detective controls alert at the moment there is an indication of a threat actor or insider attempting to compromise or leverage an identity in a way that creates risk for the organisation.
-Detective controls are needed to mitigate risks that cannot be prevented so that the correct team members can be alerted and quickly respond if necessary in the event of an attack.
+ITDR detective controls alert at the moment there is an indication of a threat actor or insider attempting to compromise or leverage an identity in a way that indicates risk for the organisation.
+Detective controls are needed to find and mitigate risks that cannot be prevented so that the incident responders can be alerted and quickly respond in the event of an attack.

-The accurate detection of identity threats before attack completion is difficult to achieve for several reasons:
+The effective detection of identity threats before attack completion is difficult to achieve for several reasons:

-• Reduced effectiveness of existing security controls: As attackers continue to exploit identities as their primary targets, they’ve all but abandoned many previous techniques, rendering security tooling for these techniques less effective.
-Attackers have also regularly demonstrated that once they escalate their privileges, they can disable security controls, including endpoint agents responsible for detecting them.
+- Reduced effectiveness of existing security controls: As attackers continue to exploit identities as their key paths to their ultimate targets, they’ve all but abandoned many previous techniques, rendering security tooling that defends against these techniques less effective.
+Attackers have also regularly demonstrated that once they escalate their privileges, they can disable security controls, including endpoint (EDR) agents responsible for detecting them.

-• Inability to accurately detect nefariousness from acceptable privileged account activity: Signature and behavioural-based analysis of privileged users has proven ineffective in accurately detecting nefarious privilege updates and lateral movement.
+- Inability to accurately detect nefariousness from acceptable privileged account activity: Signature and behavioural-based analysis of privileged users has proven ineffective in accurately detecting nefarious privilege updates and lateral movement.
 The lack of sufficient acceptable behaviours of privileged admin accounts (what data scientists call high data entropy) has led to difficulties in establishing effective baselines required to minimise false positives.
+And, of course, false positives are a major problem if they chew up the security team’s time and focus.

-When properly implemented, this approach plants lures that only an attacker would interact with, based on the understanding of the attacker’s techniques and tooling, leaving no clues for the attacker to believe they are being trapped.
+When properly implemented, the deception-based approach plants lures that only an attacker would interact with, based on the understanding of the attacker’s techniques and tooling, also leaving no clues for the attacker to believe they are being trapped.

 How Proofpoint Can Help

-Helping meet the growing demands of effective identity threat detection response, Proofpoint provides complete ITDR solutions for organisations and teams.
-Leverage preventative controls to continuously discover and remediate identity vulnerabilities before their exploitation.
-Utilise detective controls that employ deceptive techniques to accurately detect privilege escalation, account takeover, and lateral movement activities by threat actors as they occur.
-Learn more about how Proofpoint can help improve your ITDR.
+Helping meet the growing demands of effective identity threat detection and response, Proofpoint provides a comprehensive ITDR solution.
+The Proofpoint solution provides preventative controls to continuously discover and remediate identity vulnerabilities before their exploitation while also providing detective controls that employ deceptive techniques to accurately detect privilege escalation, account takeover, and lateral movement activities by threat actors as they occur.
+Learn more about how Proofpoint can help improve your identity-centric security.